3GPP-Like GBSM THz Channel Characterization, Modeling, and Simulation Based on Experimental Observations: Measurement result

 \section{Measurement result}

 In this section, channel characteristics are extracted, and analyzed.
-They are then compared with the 3GPP channel statistical characteristics parameters \cite{r10}.
-Finally, the corresponding parameters for meeting the requirements of the GBSM at the indoor office and the UMi scenario will be summarized.
+They are then investigated by citing the 3GPP statistical models of channel statistical characteristics \cite{r10}.
+It is worth mentioning that the 3GPP statistical model of channel characteristics parameters is available in the frequency bands below 100 $\rm{GHz}$.
+Thus, we bring the THz frequency points in the 3GPP parameters model to provide a reference for measurement results, aiming only to reveal the differences in mm-wave (below 100 $\rm{GHz}$) and THz channel propagation characteristics.
+Finally, the corresponding parameters for meeting the requirements of the THz channel modeling at the indoor office and the UMi scenario will be summarized.